 The programs have income eligibility guidelines associated with them.
 These guidelines are based on a figure known as the Federal Poverty Level.
 Set by the federal government each year, this figure reflects an annual income that is considered to be at the poverty level based upon the number of members in a family and the cost of living.

 In many of the programs described below, you will see references to the Federal Poverty Level as it relates to each program's income eligibility guidelines.

 We have included a table at the bottom of this page that reflects the current Federal Poverty Level set for various family sizes.
 It includes figures for the different income eligibility guidelines set for each program.

 The Home Energy Assistance Program is federally funded and was created to help low-income residents with their heating and medically necessary cooling bills.
 Up to $2,000 in assistance is available to eligible households through LIHEAP (see below for details) and includes benefits to assist with heating bills and certain emergency needs.
 Additional funds may be available for medically necessary cooling assistance and heating repairs.
-To view the 2017-2018 Home Energy Assistance Brochure in English or in Spanish in the brochures attached on the right side of this page under our Related Documents listing.
+Download the 2017-2018 Home Energy Assistance Brochure in English or in Spanish by clicking on the appropriate link on the right side of this page under our Related Documents listing.